RarOks1008/001-raroks-1008-entertainment/README.md

-# 001-raroks-1008-entertainment
+# Raroks 1008 Entertainment

-First ever website created using HTML 5 and CSS 3 made in my first year of studying.
+*First ever website created using HTML 5 and CSS 3 made in my first year of studying.*

+## Website Desing